Medical assessments for explosives licences

 Attend your medical appointment and have the doctor complete the forms in accordance with the standards for commercial vehicle drivers.

-The doctor must select Commercial for Part 2 Question 6 of form F3712 (see below).
+The doctor must select Commercial for part 2 of form (F3712).

 Step 4

-Take a copy of your medical certificate and have it certified.
-Keep the original for your records and submit the certified copy with your application.
+Keep the original for your records and submit a copy with your application.

 Note that we may request more information from your doctor about your physical health, or a report from a psychiatrist or psychologist about your mental health.